Green-Software-Foundation/certification/planning/Badge-Usage-Guidelines.md

 **Approved Language Examples**:

-✅ **Correct**:
+**Correct**:
-> "Our SCI calculation has been disclosed through the GSF Certificate of Disclosure program, demonstrating our commitment to transparency in software carbon measurement.
+> "Our SCI calculation has been self-certified through the GSF SCI Self-Certification Program, demonstrating our commitment to transparency in software carbon measurement.
 [View Certificate](URL)"

-✅ **Correct**:
+**Correct**:
-> "We've achieved a GSF Certificate of Disclosure for our API service, publicly sharing our SCI calculation of 349.63 gCO2eq per 1,000 requests.
+> "We've achieved a GSF SCI Self-Certification for our API service, publicly sharing our SCI calculation of 349.63 gCO2eq per 1,000 requests.
 [Full Disclosure](URL)"

-✅ **Correct**:
+**Correct**:
-> "Transparent software carbon reporting: Our SCI calculation is publicly disclosed and validated for completeness by the Green Software Foundation.
+> "Transparent software carbon reporting: Our SCI calculation is publicly disclosed and verified for completeness by the Green Software Foundation.
 [Certificate](URL)"

 ### 3. Social Media